Oxid15/cascade/cascade/docs/source/index.rst

 Key Principles
 **************
-* Elegancy - ML code should be about ML with minimum meta-code
+* Elegance - ML code should be about ML with minimum meta-code
 * Agility - it should be easy to build prototypes and integrate existing project with Cascade
 * Reusability - code should have an ability to be reused in similar projects
 * Traceability - everything should have meta data